Fees and Insurance

 What are your fees?

-All of our clinicians' base fees are as follows:
+All of our licensed psychologists' base fees are as follows:

 -$400 for the initial, 90-minute diagnostic intake evaluation